If you can’t find the answer to your question on this page, please feel free to email undergradinfo@wharton.upenn.edu.

 When can I expect to find out if I've been accepted?

-If I am admitted, what requirements will I have to take to catch up?
+If I am admitted, what requirements will I have to take to stay on track in my new degree program?

 All accepted students must enroll in WH 1010 in the fall semester immediately following their acceptance.
-Admitted rising sophomores must complete BEPP 2500 or ECON 2100 (ECON 101) by the end of their sophomore year.
+For students admitted in the spring, enrollment in WH 2010 is required in the first semester, followed by WH 1010 the next fall.
+Admitted rising second-years must complete BEPP 2500 or ECON 2100 by the end of their second year.

 If I am not admitted, can I apply again?